 Katherine Reynolds Lewis is an award-winning independent journalist, author and speaker based in the Washington D.C. area.
 Her book, The Good News About Bad Behavior (PublicAffairs, April 2018), explains why modern kids are so undisciplined and tells the stories of innovators who are rebuilding lost self-control, resolving family conflict and changing the trajectory of young lives.
 Katherine is a certified parent educator with the Parent Encouragement Program in Kensington, Md.

-Katherine contributes to The Atlantic online, Fortune magazine, USA Today’s magazine group, the Washington Post and Working Mother magazine.
+Katherine contributes to The Atlantic, Fortune magazine, Parents, USA Today’s magazine group, the Washington Post and Working Mother magazine.
 Her byline has also appeared in Bloomberg Businessweek, MSN Money, Money, the New York Times, Parade, Slate, and the Washington Post Magazine.
 Her story for Mother Jones magazine about school discipline went viral after it was published in July 2015, becoming the site’s most-viewed piece.

 Katherine contributed essays to Love Her, Love Her Not: The Hillary Paradox (She Writes Press, November 2015) and PunditMom's Mothers of Intention: How Women & Social Media Are Revolutionizing Politics in America (Bright Sky Press, June 2011) both edited by Joanne C. Bamberger.